partykit/partykit/apps/blog/src/content/blog/partykit-powers-realtime-avatars-in-epic-web.md

 <a href="https://x.com/PaoloRicciuti/status/1715677367799079059?s=20" target="_blank" rel="noopener noreferrer"><img style="width:650px; height: auto;" src="/content-images/partykit-powers-realtime-avatars-in-epic-web/kent-feedback-1.png" alt="Two tweets.
 First from Paolo Ricciuti: 'This is also something I was pleasantly surprised with, very good touch'.
 Second from Afan Khan: 'Learning with others and through their mistakes is the best way to learn.'"></a>

-Presence features like avatars, cursors, visible highlighting of the text or chat are generally a well-received idea.
-Websites, apps, courses, and online experiences in general no longer feel as lonely and isolated if you know that they are others sharing this moment with you.
+Presence features like avatars, cursors, chat, or visible text highlighting are generally a well-received idea.
+Websites, apps, courses, and online experiences feel less lonely and isolated if you know that there are others sharing this moment with you.

 ## Let's make the web friendlier!